-- 5.1 There are three major stages in the management of test incidents as illustrated in Diagram 1 Process map for test incident management on the following page.
-These are Assessment and Notification, Investigation and Decision-Making, and Reporting and Action. - 5.2 The school principal will often be the primary agent in the assessment process, and is supported by good faith communication with and between a range of other agents, such as teachers, system authorities, Test Administration Authorities and ACARA.
-Depending on the relevant school system someone other than the principal may be designated to assess initial reports and this should certainly be the practice should the principal be the subject of an allegation. - In general, comprehensive and prompt notification to the Test Administration Authority of alleged test incidents is necessary to maintain test integrity, and to enable the timely implementation of any additional management strategies that may apply.
+- 5.1.
+There are three major stages in the management of test incidents, as illustrated diagram 2: Process map for test incident management.
+These are: assessment and notification; investigation and decision-making; and reporting and action. - 5.2.
+Often, a primary agent in the assessment process is the school principal who is supported by good faith communication with and between a range of other agents, such as teachers, system authorities, test administration authorities and ACARA.
+Depending on the relevant school system, someone other than the principal may be designated to assess initial reports.
+This should certainly be the practice should the principal be the subject of an allegation. - 5.3.
+In general, comprehensive and prompt notification to the test administration authority of alleged test incidents is necessary to maintain test integrity and to enable timely implementation of any additional management strategies that may apply.